netscience/netscience.github.io/_posts/2021-08-06-2ed-seminar-conference-GAJ.markdown

 ---
 layout:     post
 title:      "Conferencia: \"Redes en Biomedicina: de lo molecular a lo pandémico\"."
+subtitle:  	"Seminario de ciencia de redes: métodos y aplicaciones (2ª ed.)"
 author:     Ismael Ariel Robles Martínez

-#IMPORTANT: next field is used to disable the field "Autor" in layout "post.html".
-hideAuthor: true

-#IMPORTANT: next field is used to disable the field "Fecha" in layout "post.html".
-hideDate: true

-#IMPORTANT: next field is used on seminario.html to list previous conferences
-speaker: Dr. Guillermo de Anda Jáuregui

-#IMPORTANT: USE THE TAG: "Seminario de ciencia de redes (2ª ed.)"
+#IMPORTANT (FOR PREVIOUS CONFERENCES ONLY): USE THE TAG: "Seminario de ciencia de redes (2ª ed.)"
 TO LIST THIS POST ON "Seminarios/Conferencias previas"
 tags: 		["Seminario de ciencia de redes (2ª ed.)"]

-subtitle:  	"Seminario de ciencia de redes: métodos y aplicaciones (Segunda edición)"
+#IMPORTANT:
+#          USE CATEGORY: publications

-#IMPORTANT: USE CATEGORY: posts TO LIST THIS POST ON BLOGS
+#                          TO LIST THIS POST ON "publicaciones" SECTION (ITS ALSO INCLUDED BY DEFAULT IN "Blog" SECTION)
+#          USE CATEGORY: posts
+#                          FOR BETTER INDEXING OF POSTS (A PREFIX /posts its included in the URL)
 category:   posts

-#NEXT FIELDS ARE OPTIONAL
+#--------------------------------- NEXT FIELDS ARE OPTIONAL--------------------------------

 #authorURL:  https://netscience.github.io/members/#IR
 #imageTitle:  /img/posts/2021-05-07-conferencia.png
 #imageTitleCustomCSS: background-size:contain; background-repeat:no-repeat;

+#IMPORTANT: next field is used to hide the field "Autor" in layout "post.html".
+hideAuthor: true

+#IMPORTANT: next field is used to hide the field "Fecha" in layout "post.html".
+hideDate: true

+#IMPORTANT (FOR PREVIOUS CONFERENCES ONLY): next field is used on seminario.html to show the speaker of a previous conference
+speaker: Dr. Guillermo de Anda Jáuregui

 ---